redwoodjs/redwood/packages/create-redwood-app-template/README.md

 called both from external GraphQL requests and other internal services.
 Redwood can automatically connect your internal services with Apollo, reducing the amount of boilerplate you have to write.
-Your services can interact with a database via Prisma's Photon ORM, and Prisma's Lift provides first-class migrations that take the pain out of evolving your database schema.
+Your services can interact with a database via Prisma's ORM, and Prisma's migration tooling provides first-class migrations that take the pain out of evolving your database schema.

 The web side is built with React.
-Redwood's router makes it simple to map URL paths to React "Page" components.
+Redwood's router makes it simple to map URL paths to React "Page" components (and automatically code-split your app on each route).
 Pages may contain a "Layout" component to wrap content.
 They also contain "Cells" and regular React components.
 Cells allow you to declaratively manage the lifecycle of a component that fetches and displays data.
 Other Redwood utility components make it trivial to implement smart forms and various common needs.
 An ideal development flow starts with Storybook entries and Jest tests, so Redwood closely integrates both, making it easy to do the right thing.

 You'll notice that the web side is called "web" and not "frontend".
 This is because Redwood conceives of a world where you may have other sides like